-One of the main features about these paintings is their surface.
+One of the main features of these paintings is their surface.
 Textures reveal hidden qualities that are hard to see in reproduction.
 They show how the painting was made, for sure, but by their very nature they also carry all those other things that a painting has to say.
 These things are important.
 They show the intention.
 The earnestness or the calm in their painting.
 They are the range of gestures that come about from moments of thought provoked clarity, to moments of pure instinct.
 In short they reveal feeling, thought, intangible things.

-As viewers we see this embedded within a painting in the form of trailing brush marks, splatters and scratches.
+As viewers, we see this embedded within a painting in the form of trailing brush marks, splatters and scratches.
 These hidden things play an important part in painting .
 They reveal another layer.
 The feeling, the rush, the attention to thought, the excitement, the trepidation, the joy.

 Taken from the essay, These Things.